Brun0-42/py-photo-sorter/README.md

-# py-photo-arranger
+# py-photo-sorter
-Python application to arrange photos based on meta data.
+Python application to sort photos based on meta data.